Gender of connectors and fasteners: Genderless (hermaphroditic)

 including the Androgynous Peripheral Attach System, the NASA Docking System, and Chinese Docking Mechanism.

 In the absence of genderless connectors, gender changer fittings might be used to enable certain connections.
 The designer of a connection system may use one or both schemes to allow arbitrary connectivity, or even combine both schemes into a single system.

-When an enforced sense of unidirectionality or "one-way flow" is required for safety or other reasons (for example, AC electrical power connections), a strict assignment of connector genders is implemented to prevent undesired configurations, and gender changers are banned.
+When an enforced sense of unidirectionality is required for safety or other reasons (for example, AC electrical mains power connections), a strict assignment of connector genders is implemented to prevent dangerous configurations, and gender changers are banned.

 Some commonly seen examples of hermaphroditic connectors include the SAE connector for 12 V DC power, jackhammer air hose connectors, and the Anderson Powerpole series of modular high-current power connectors.
 The now-obsolete IBM Token Ring connector was another widespread example.
-The General Radio Corporation developed a hermaphroditic coaxial radio frequency connector often called the "GR connector".
+The General Radio Corporation developed a hermaphroditic coaxial radio-frequency connector often called the GR connector.

 Some audio multicore cables are fitted with hermaphroditic multipin quick-disconnect connectors for ease of use in the field.
 One style of this audio signal cable is fitted on both ends with connectors that are each populated half with pins and half with sockets.
 The advantage to the user is that it does not matter which end connects to the stage and which to the audio mixer, facilitating faster set up.
 Another style of connector uses hybrid male/female pins with a receiving slot fitted in the center of each two-tine pin, and relies on 90-degree rotation of the pin axes to mate.
 The connector housings themselves are sexed male and female.

 Gender changers

-Devices used for mating two connectors of the same gender have a wide variety of terms, including for example: "gender changer", "gender mender", "gender bender", and "gender blender".
+Devices used for mating two connectors of the same gender and referred to by a wide variety of terms, including, for example: gender changer, gender mender, gender bender, and gender blender.
 A specific gender changer can be referred to by either the gender of its connectors, or the gender which it is designed to connect to, resulting in a thoroughly ambiguous terminology.
-Thus a "male gender changer" might have female connectors to mate two male ends, or male connectors to mate two female ends.
+Thus a male gender changer might have female connectors to mate two male ends, or male connectors to mate two female ends.

-Adding to this potential for confusion, some gender changers also combine additional functions such as cross-over pin-outs.
-Active cables may incorporate embedded systems for communications protocol or logic level changes, which technically makes them "adapters", but this distinction is sometimes neglected in marketing materials or common usage.
+Adding to this potential for confusion, some gender changers also combine additional functions such as cross-over conductor assignments.
+Active cables may incorporate embedded systems for communications protocol or logic level changes, which technically makes them adapters, but this distinction is sometimes neglected in marketing materials or common usage.